 - Human dignity.
 This is the principle that allows for recognizing the human rights of all people solely based on their humanity, so they can decide about their person, their body, and their destiny without any imposition; - Reproductive autonomy and free development of the personality.
 Women and people with the capacity to gestate have the right-like everyone else-to choose who they want to be, and a pregnancy undoubtedly has a significant impact on that decision.
 Acknowledging this autonomy means the authorities should not make decisions for them, because it would imply that they need to be protected from their own choices regarding their own sexual and reproductive lives. - The secularity of the Mexican State.
 In order to guarantee reproductive autonomy, the State must guarantee the free exercise of ethical convictions, conscience, and religion, as stated in Articles 24, 40, and 130 of the Constitution.
 This means that no church can be considered official by the State. - Legal equality.
-This right implies the elimination of gender stereotypes that are assigned to people based on the sexual organs they were born with, as in the case of women and people with the capacity to gestate, who are expected to become pregnant and be mothers.
+This right implies the elimination of gender stereotypes64 that are assigned to people based on the sexual organs they were born with, as in the case of women and people with the capacity to gestate, who are expected to become - 64 A stereotype is a generalized view or preconception of attributes or characteristics possesed by, or the roles that are or should be performed by, members of a particular group.
+Gender stereotypes are concerned with the social and cultural construction of men and women, due to their different physical, biological, sexual and social functions.
+"Gender stereotype" is an overarching term that refers to a structured set of beliefs about the personal attributes of women and men.
+Rebecca Cook and Simone Cusack, Gender stereotyping.
+Transnational Legal Perspectives, University of Pennsylvania Press, 2010.

+pregnant and be mothers.
 When criminal regulations target them exclusively-such as the regulation on abortion in Coahuila's criminal code-they are likely to be creating or reinforcing a gender stereotype.